unbit/uwsgi-docs/SSLScaling.rst

 Scaling SSL connections (uWSGI 1.9)
 ===================================

-Distributing SSL servers in a cluster is an hard topic.
+Distributing SSL servers in a cluster is a hard topic.
 The biggest problem is sharing SSL sessions between different nodes.

 The problem is amplified in non-blocking servers due to OpenSSL's limits in the way sessions are managed.